 was set up.
 Revolution broke out in the same year and the regime ended in 1912.
 In 1917, the

 royalists restored the regime, which was again overthrown by the Republic of China.

-Establised by Japan in 1932 as a puppet state (also called Manchukuo), the regime collapsed and
+Establised by Japan in 1932 as a puppet state (also called Manchukuo) and nominally ruled by the single ruling party

 East Turkestan (1933.12.12-1934.2; 1944.11.12-1946.6.16)